afs202005277/JetpackJoyride/docs/README.md

 **Implementation**

-By creating a new class named ElementFactory with a generateElements method we were able to simplify the code on the client side and facilitate the addition and removal of elements, such as, coins, rockets, lasers, etc.
+By creating a new class named ElementFactory with a generateElements method we were able to simplify the code on the client side and facilitate the addition of elements, such as, coins, rockets, lasers, etc.

 ![FACTORY UML](./Images/UMLs/FACTORY_UML.png)

 **Consequences**

 - Avoid tight coupling between the creator and the concrete products.
-- Make it possible to introduce new types of products into the program without breaking existing client code.
+- Makes it possible to introduce new types of products into the program without breaking existing client code.

 ### Single Controller